timjogorman/RicherEventDescription/guidelines.md

 #### Finding-Entities-and}Finding Entities and Events

-The first and most fundamental task in the first stage of annotation is to label \textsc{event} and \textsc{entity} instances.
-Conceptually, you are invited to split up the act of annotating \textsc{event}s and \textsc{entity}s into two parts -- the first part being the decision about whether something should be annotated, and the second part being the decision about what exact span of words you should mark to designate it.
+The first and most fundamental task in the first stage of annotation is to label EVENT and ENTITY instances.
+Conceptually, you are invited to split up the act of annotating EVENTs and ENTITYs into two parts -- the first part being the decision about whether something should be annotated, and the second part being the decision about what exact span of words you should mark to designate it.
 This section focuses only upon that first question.